PISAresearch/pisa/12-watchtower-API.md

 `accepted_ciphers` define the ciphers that the sender implements and that he can use to encrypt / decrypt data.
 Accepted cyphers include `chacha20` and `aes-gcm-256`.

 `modes` define the operation mode requested / accepted.
-Modes include `altruistic` and `non-altuistic`.
+Modes include `altruistic` and `non-altruistic`.

 `qos` defines whether the sender is requesting / accepting Quality of Service for his appointments.
 The only QoS offered at the moment is `accountability`.